-When 70-year old Robert Hammond died, his eldest son Ted braced himself to take over the family’s long-distance lorry business, Hammond Transport Services.
+When 70-year-old Robert Hammond died, his eldest son Edward braced himself to take over the family’s long-distance road haulage business, Hammond Transport Services.
 After all, he had helped to build up the company.

 However, with the reading of the will, he discovered that his two younger brothers (David, a restless young graduate, and Brian, a boring accountant) had inherited equal shares, and his hard-nosed mother, Mary – who suffered from a heart condition – was just as reluctant to give up her influence.

-For over four years The Brothers played out the boardroom and bedroom battles of this squabbling family and became a firm Friday, then Sunday, night favourite.
+For over four years, The Brothers played out the boardroom and bedroom battles of this squabbling family and became a firm Friday, then Sunday, night BBC favourite.

 Edward (Ted) Hammond